mazira/fetch.js/README.md

     init    			Initialize repo (required)
-    update				Update repo (do this once in a while) search <pattern>			Search for packages matching a certain name get <package>			Get the latest version of the package and dump it to console
+    update				Update repo (do this once in a while) search <pattern>			Search for packages matching a certain name get <package names>			Get the latest version of the package and dump it to console

 You can search for availability of certain packages, `pattern` is just a regex.